JohanVanslembrouck/corolib/README.md

 and select the CMakeLists.txt in the top-level folder.

-In the CMakeLists.txt in the top-level folder, adapt the following variables to your own installation of the Boost library:
+In examples/boost/CMakeLists.txt and examples/corolab/CMakeLists.txt, adapt the following variables to your own installation of the Boost library:

 	set(Boost_INCLUDE_DIR C:/local/boost/boost_1_82_0)
 	set(Boost_LIBRARY_DIR C:/local/boost/boost_1_82_0/stage/lib)